rush1998/100_day_code/README.md

     - Polymorphism **Polymorphism.java** = When we do multiple work in a single form is known as polymorphism.
         - Compile time(Method overloading)
         - Run time(Method overriding)
+- Interfaces
+    - All methods are public,abstract and without implementation.Used to achieve total abstraction
+    - Used to achieve total abstraction.
+    - Variables in the interface are final,public and static.